InkyThousand/terraAWS_VPC_setup/README.md

 # TerraVPS Setup

-A Terraform project for provisioning a secure Virtual Private Server (VPS) infrastructure on AWS.
+A Terraform project for provisioning a secure, highly available Virtual Private Server (VPS) infrastructure on AWS.

 ## Project Overview

-This project uses Terraform to create a complete VPC setup in AWS with both public and private subnets, providing a secure foundation for hosting applications.
+This project uses Terraform to create a complete VPC setup in AWS with both public and private subnets across multiple availability zones, providing a secure and resilient foundation for hosting applications.
 The infrastructure includes:

 - A VPC with a CIDR block of 10.0.0.0/25
-- A private subnet (10.0.0.0/26) for secure internal resources
+- Private subnets across multiple AZs for secure internal resources
-- A public subnet (10.0.0.64/28) for internet-facing components
+- Public subnets across multiple AZs for internet-facing components
 - Internet Gateway for public internet access
-- NAT Gateway to allow private subnet resources to access the internet
+- NAT Gateways to allow private subnet resources to access the internet
+- Application Load Balancer (ALB) for distributing traffic to applications
+- RDS database instance in a Multi-AZ configuration for high availability
-- Appropriate route tables and associations
+- Appropriate route tables and security group associations

 ## Architecture